Donald Weekes

-Donald James Weekes (born 8 May 1930) is a former English cricketer.
+Donald James Weekes (8 May 1930 – 24 September 2013) was an English cricketer.
 Weekes was a right-handed batsman who bowled right-arm fast.
 He was born at Horsham, Sussex.

 Weekes made a single first-class appearance for Sussex against Oxford University at University Parks, Oxford in 1952.
 In a drawn match, he bowled a total of six wicketless overs, while in his only batting innings he was dismissed for a duck by Henry Joynt.
 This was his only major appearance for Sussex.

-His uncle is the West Indian Test cricketer Sir Everton Weekes, while his father-in-law, Leonard Bates, played first-class cricket for Warwickshire.
+His uncle was the West Indian Test cricketer Sir Everton Weekes, while his father-in-law, Leonard Bates, played first-class cricket for Warwickshire.

+Donald Weekes died in Bromley, London on 24 September 2013, at the age of 83.